 This post may contain affiliate links.
 You can read my disclosure page for more information.

-Easter is right around the corner and it looks like we’ll all still be socially distancing by then.
+Easter is right around the corner and it and some of us may still be socially distancing.
 But that’s no excuse not to still do it up right!
 So it’s time to unpack your creativity and make some fun and easy Easter food!

 This one is a silicone baking pan that makes adorable bunny tails and feet.

 This one makes a fun bunny head that is great for a large group of cake lovers.